-Following the Governor's advice, the Humboldt School District will be closed for four weeks starting Monday, March 16.
-Schools will re-open on Tuesday, April 14th.
+Following the Governor's orders, the Humboldt School District will be remain closed through April 30.
 We will provide additional information as it is provided for us.
-See Related Documents for March 17, 2020 Update
+See Related Documents for April 9, 2020 Update/

 Notes from the Nurse